 generously serving Knowle, the deanery and wider world,

 to help transform lives and neighbourhoods for Jesus.

-WORSHIP – Our vision is for a church which offers passionate, vibrant and expectant worship of Jesus providing opportunity for encounter with the God through the power of the Spirit.
+WORSHIP – Our vision is that we are a church community who worship Jesus with passion, vibrancy and expectancy, providing opportunities for encounter with God through the power of the Spirit.

 - Training and recruiting musicians and singers to lead worship.

 - Simplifying our corporate worship pattern, investing in fewer, yet richer services.

 DISCIPLESHIP – Our vision is that we are Biblically grounded disciples excited to grow and resource ourselves, serving God with our unique gifts and skills throughout the week.